Abdelsalam-Megahed/reporting-service/README.md

 - Report is stored on local disk after being generated, in a production environment, it would be stored on the cloud
 - Request validation and exception handling are in place
-- Prolonged timeout duration from 60s to 120s for handling long running jobs, was thinking about pushing the report generation job to a queue/worker but it doesn't fit in the current use case as the client would be waiting for a response, looking forward to discuss this point
+- Prolonged timeout duration from 60s to 120s for handling long running jobs, was thinking about pushing the report generation job to a queue/worker, but it doesn't fit in the current use case as the client would be waiting for a response as HTTP requests can only flow in one direction from the client side, two-way communication solution could be using web sockets for handling long running jobs, but this would be more suitable with a frontend that displays dashboards that need to be updated instantly for example not for downloading a report, looking forward to discuss this point
 - Added tests for success and failure scenarios
 - Created frontend app with a form and a generate button for instant download on the client side